-Cheating is the unauthorized use or attempted use of material, information, notes, study aids, devices, or communication during an academic exercise.
-Examples of cheating include, but are not limited to the following:
+Cheating is the unauthorized use or attempted use of material, information, notes, study aids, devices or communication during an academic exercise.
+Examples of cheating include:

-- Copying from another student during an examination or allowing another student to copy your work.
+- Copying from another student during an examination or allowing another to copy your work.

-- Using illegal notes during a closed-book examination.
+- Using notes during a closed book examination.

 - Taking an examination for another student, or asking or allowing another student to take an examination for you.